Emergency Dentist – Marlton, NJ

 When a cavity is left untreated for long enough, dangerous bacteria can infiltrate the center of the tooth, known as the pulp.
 This sensitive collection of nerves and tissues can then become infected, causing a severe toothache that can keep you from eating, sleeping, and being able to focus.
 Without proper treatment, the infection could even spread to other teeth and oral structures, resulting in lasting damage.

 Should I Visit the ER or an Emergency Dentist?

 In the panicked moment in which a dental emergency arises, it can be tough to decide whether to contact your dentist or an emergency room.
 Our dental office is well-equipped to handle most serious dental situations.
 Only visit the ER if you have any of the following:

 - Profuse bleeding

 - A dislocated or broken jawbone

-If you’re not sure where to go, don’t hesitate to call our office first and ask.
+If you’re not sure where to go, don’t hesitate to call our dental office first and ask.
 If you do need to go to the ER, schedule an appointment with us afterward so we can determine whether further treatment is required to restore your smile.

 Will My Tooth Have to Be Removed?

 It may be tempting to ask us to simply take out a tooth that’s giving you trouble.
 However, we generally only extract a tooth as a last resort.
-Even one missing tooth can contribute to serious oral health problems, like jawbone deterioration and an increased risk of gum disease and further tooth loss down the road.
+Even one missing tooth can contribute to serious oral health problems, like jawbone deterioration, an increased risk of gum disease, and further tooth loss down the road.
 Not to mention, replacing a missing tooth can be costly.
 We’ll try our best to save your tooth, but if extracting it is what’s best for your oral health, we’ll make the process as smooth and stress-free as possible.